Vini2/agtools/README.md

-  rename     Rename segments, paths and walks in a GFA file concat     Concatenate two or more GFA files filter     Filter segments from GFA file component  Extract a component containing a given segment fastg2gfa  Convert FASTG file to GFA format asqg2gfa   Convert ASQG file to GFA format
+  rename     Rename segments, paths and walks in a GFA file concat     Concatenate two or more GFA files filter     Filter segments from GFA file clean      Clean a GFA file based on segments in a FASTA file component  Extract a component containing a given segment fastg2gfa  Convert FASTG file to GFA format asqg2gfa   Convert ASQG file to GFA format